-When you take the service you will get an online form from the Department for Digital, Culture, Media & Sport and when you complete and submit this B4RN will give you £150 or your business £300.
+When you take the service you will get an online form from the Department for Digital, Culture, Media & Sport and when you complete and submit this B4RN will give you £150 or your business £300 to help with the costs of connecting your property to the B4RN network.
 You have around 18 months after the project starts (assumed Spring 2019) to take the service.
-If the service is not taken within this window then B4RN will not receive the grant for your property and you will not receive the £150 / £300 service incentive.
+If the service is not taken within this window then B4RN will not receive the grant for your property and you will not receive the £150 / £300 dig grant.

 The fibres are carried inside tough plastic pipes which will normally be buried in trenches to the edge of your garden.
 The connection fee will cover the router and its connection to the system.
 Burying the pipe through your garden will be your responsibility (volunteers may be available to help).
 Once installed, B4RN have a policy of next-day response to any connection problem.
 The nominal speed is 1000 megabits per second upload and download data transfer rate with no limit on data use.
 Visit b4rn.org.uk and click “Resources” then the “Customer” tabs to find further information on the use of the B4RN connection for telephones and TV to help you decide whether you can terminate your landline connection and transfer your number to a new provider.